emagiz/emdocs/referenceguide/jmx-multi-attribute-polling-message-source.md

+# JMX multi attribute polling message source
-Creates messages from the result of polling attributes of JMX MBeans.
+#### Creates messages from the result of polling attributes of JMX MBeans.
 <a href="http://docs.spring.io/spring-integration/docs/2.1.x/reference/html/system-management-chapter.html#jmx-attribute-polling-channel-adapter" target="_blank">Documentation</a>

 If you don't specify which MBeanServer should be polled, the locally running server is used.
 The MBeans on this server that will be polled are specified by the given object name pattern.
 The attributes of these MBeans that are polled are specified by the given list of attribute names.